Ministry in Cambodia: Royal Government Ministries

 - This Ministry conducts workplace inspections and requires proper registration of all employees; a process which should be updated monthly.

-- The National Social Security Fund is administered by the Ministry of Labour and all businesses are required to enter their Cambodian employees into the fund.
+- The National Social Security Fund (NSSF) is administered by the Ministry of Labour and all businesses are required to enter their Cambodian employees into the fund.

 - The cost is roughly 0.85 percent of the employee’s salary, with contributions payable monthly.
 The fund gives employees access to free medical treatment at designated government hospitals, for working-hours accidents and injuries, also covering them to and from work.